 Ricketts, K., Fels, L., & Pritchard, R. (2014) Icarus and the Extension Cord In Robyn Ewing, Ardra Cole, & J. Gary Knowles (Eds).
 Performing scholartistry.
 Halifax, NS: Backalong Books and the Centre for Arts-informed Inquiry Series.
 169-209.

 Fels, L. & Ricketts, K. (2012).
 The Poetics of Technology: Performing technology in poetic spaces of surveillance, encounter, and intimacy.
 In S. Thomas, A. Cole &S. Stewart (Eds.).
 The art of poetic inquiry.
 Halifax, NS: Backalong Books.

 Arts for Social Change

-Marcuse, J., Fels, L., Boydell, B. & Spiegel, JB. (in press).Through their Bodies, Eyes and Voices: Social Circus, social inquiry, and the politics of facilitating Œcollectivity.
+Marcuse, J., Fels, L., Boydell, B. & Spiegel, JB.
+(2019).Through their Bodies, Eyes and Voices: Social Circus, social inquiry, and the politics of facilitating Œcollectivity.
 In J.B.
 Spiegel & B. Ortiz (Eds.).
 The art of collectivity: Social transformation, ŒBuen Vivir and Ecuador’s social circus in global perspective McGill-Queens University Press.